Our Directors bring a wealth of successful business and banking experience to our Board.

 David W. Pijor

 David has served as Chairman and Chief Executive Officer of the Bank since its organization.
+David assumed the role of President upon Burwell Gunn's retirement.
 Mr. Pijor was the founding Chairman of the Board of Directors of James Monroe Bank and was instrumental in guiding James Monroe Bank through all stages of its successful history from its initial organization through its sale to Mercantile Bankshares Corporation.
 Prior to becoming Chairman and Chief Executive Officer, Mr. Pijor was an attorney practicing corporate and tax law in Fairfax, Virginia for over 29 years.
 Mr. Pijor graduated from the University of Michigan, with honors in economics with high distinction and is a graduate of Georgetown University Law Center.

 Devin was the founder, and until its sale to IMS Health Incorporated in 2005, the President and Chief Executive Officer, of Synchronous Knowledge, Inc., a health service research company analyzing electronic medical records for, among other clients, the U.S. Air Force.
 He retired from the U.S. Air Force in 1999 as Chief, Managed Health Care Programs for the Surgeon General’s Office, where he led the effort to improve the business and medical practices in 15 medical treatment facilities.
 Among Mr. Satz’s academic achievements are degrees in biology and electrical engineering from Case Western Reserve University and Cleveland State University and a master’s degree in biomedical engineering from Duke University.